Fort Andross: Fort George

-After Queen Anne's War, a new Fort was built in 1715 by Captain John Gyles on the ruins of Fort Andross.
+After Queen Anne's War, a new fort was built in 1715 by Captain John Gyles on the ruins of Fort Andross.
 This fort was named Fort George, named after King George I of Great Britain.
 The fort was 3 ft underground with a 3 ft wall base, standing 10 ft high above ground, laid with lime mortar.
 The barracks housed fifteen men.
 A large two story dwelling house, appearing above the walls and a cannon protecting the local settlers.

-During the span of Fort George (1715–1736), many local proprietors of the Lands in Brunswick and Topsham volunteered as soldiers to garrison the Fort.
+During the span of Fort George (1715–1736), many local proprietors of the lands in Brunswick and Topsham volunteered as soldiers to garrison the Fort.

-Given the many Native American wars that were fought in the area, the inhabitants of Brunswick and Topsham would gather within the walls of the fort whenever they felt unsafe.
-Oppositely, there were times when trade ran fluidly amongst the natives.
+During the many Native American wars that were fought in the area, the inhabitants of Brunswick and Topsham gathered within the walls of the fort whenever they felt unsafe.
+But there were also times when trade ran fluidly with the natives.

 As the series of wars were beginning to end in the region, the government of Massachusetts deemed it unnecessary to retain the fort any longer, even though earlier in the year, Adam Hunter, of Topsham Maine, received a commission as Captain, with the authority to raise an independent company.

 In 1736, the General Court of Massachusetts decided to dismantle Fort George.
 A petition was sent to the legislature, by the inhabitants of Brunswick and Topsham, asking for the fort to remain.
 The petition was denied.
 The property was reverted to the proprietors who leased it, together with all the buildings and land connected with it, to George Harwood.
 He occupied the premises until November 1, 1761.

 At a meeting of the Pejepscot Proprietors, held in 1761, Belcher Noyes (Municipal clerk) was instructed to execute a deed of the old fort, with the buildings and land belonging to it, and the privilege of the stream at the falls, half to Jeremiah Moulton, Esquire, the other half to Captain David Dunning, for the sum of one hundred thirty three pounds six shillings and eight pence.
 Noyes gave Harwood a written order to surrender the fort and buildings to either Moulton or Dunning.

 The ruins of the fort, with some portions of the wall yet standing, were seen as late as 1802.
 The materials of the old fort were used in the construction of dwellings in Brunswick and Topsham.
 Some of the lime mortar from the fort was used for the foundations of these buildings.